sellitforcache/MCNPtools/examples/calculate_materials/README.md

 the MCNPtools package contains a module called "calculate_materials", which in turn contains a class called "mixtures", which is the base of all the module functionality.
-The recommended usage is to import the module and instantiate classes from the module namespace.
+The recommended usage is to import the module and instantiate classes from the module namespace since this gives easier access to the class-wide variables.
 The point of the mixture class abstraction is to build mixtures on top of one another.
 I.e. once a mixture is made, it can be used in another mixture as one of its bases.
 Natural elemental composition are already built when the module is imported.

 The class has a global static dictionary that stores references to all instances, so the mixtures can simply be referred to by name [string].